chrisdaish/docker-firefox/README.md

 Firefox
 =======

-Unofficial build of Firefox 43 running within a docker container and rendered by the local X Server.
+Unofficial build of Firefox 46 running within a docker container and rendered by the local X Server.

 Changelog
 ---------
 ```
+v2.0
+* Version bumped to 46

 v1.9
 * Version bumped to 43